Usbac/borealis/docs/en/stdlib/os.md

 Returns the permissions of the given path.

-If the path does not exists, `false` is returned.
+If the path does not exist, `false` is returned.

 ```borealis
 Os.getPermissions('./my_file.txt'); # Can return '0755'